What does OneSky do?

-I am adopting a child from an orphanage where you established programs.
+I am adopting a child from an orphanage where you established programmes.
 Do you have any information about my child?

 Once you have returned home with your child, we will be happy to check to see if we have any progress reports/photos on file and, if we do, send you the original Chinese and an English translation of the reports.
 Just download a Progress Report Request Form and send it to us.
 We are unable to provide any

-information about a child currently in our program or confirm that a child is enrolled in our program before their adoption is finalized.
+information about a child currently in our programme or confirm that a child is enrolled in our programme before their adoption is finalized.